Select your location for up-to-date news and information in your local area My Area

 Prediabetes is where your blood sugar levels are higher than they should be, but not high enough for doctors to give a diagnosis of diabetes.
 Many people who have a diagnosis of type 2 diabetes had prediabetes beforehand without realising it.
 Having prediabetes can increase your risk of developing diabetes in later life.

 If you have any concerns regarding diabetes, speak with either your school nurse or your GP.
-Remember with the correct support and keeping your diabetes under control it does not need to affect your social life, relationships, education or carer prospects.
+Remember with the correct support and keeping your diabetes under control it does not need to affect your social life, relationships, education or career prospects.

 How to get help